 Discuss.
 What are some elements of worship that a gathering might practice less often?
-(Good answers: Appoint new leaders; send out workers; anoint the sick; approve a budget; hold a common meal; invite in the poor...)
 Explain that some gatherings do some of these almost every time they meet.

 Role play.
 Have a volunteer leave the room quietly at an agreed signal.
 S/he knocks as the door (or says loudly, Hello!).